jerhabor/tutorlink/README.md

 - [Home page two-column section](assets/testing/user-stories/two-column-section-home.jpg)

 **User Story 2:**
-> As a tutor, I would love to see testimonials from people who have been taught by TutorLink as this will help me in promoting it to other people.
+> "As a tutor, I would love to see testimonials from people who have been taught by TutorLink as this will help me in promoting it to other people."

 Feature: [2.1.6](#216-testimonials)
 - [`min-width: 992px`](assets/testing/user-stories/testimonials-laptop.JPG)